 Yes, every effort was made to consider local and statewide artists.
 The selection process was engaging, competitive and fair.

-The statue is being paid for by private donations from people throughout Kalamazoo and across Michigan.
+The statue was paid for through private donations from people throughout Kalamazoo and across Michigan.
+Most notably, a penny drive among public school students in Kalamazoo County raised funds for the statue.

-Once the statue has been installed, the protocol is to have the Institute gift the statue to the city of Kalamazoo.
-The Institute would like to have a reverter clause in the transfer-of-ownership document that returns the statue to the Institute should the city ever remove the statue from the park.
+According to a Memorandum of Understanding between the City of Kalamazoo and the KLI, the city will take ownership of the statue and will be the primary curator of the statue for purposes of cleaning and preservation.
+This agreement includes a reverter clause in the transfer-of-ownership document that returns the statue to the Institute should the city ever remove the statue from the park.

 Our Lincoln-legacy plans envision a biennial Kalamazoo Lincoln Symposium with visiting scholars and speakers, and art and essay contests for local youth.
 We are currently working on developing educational resources instructive of Lincoln's 1856 visit .
 We are committed to promoting leadership development using Lincoln's example of statesmanship.